Cheltenham College: Rackets

-Cheltenham College plays Rackets where, at times, they have dominated the Queen's Club Public Schools Competition; Cheltenham has been National Champions three times from 2003 to 2011.
+Cheltenham College plays Rackets.
+At times, they have dominated the Queen's Club Public Schools Competition: Cheltenham have been National Champions three times from 2003 to 2011.
 Chris Stout won the Foster Cup (the individual championship for public schools) at Queen's Club in December 2011.
 The current World Champion, Jamie Stout (Chris's brother), is an Old Cheltonian as well.

 Polo

-Cheltenham were National Schools Champions in 1997, 1998, 2004, & 2005 and Arena Champions in 2004, 2005 & 2006.
+Cheltenham were National Schools Champions in 1997, 1998, 2004, & 2005 and Arena Champions in 2004, 2005, and 2006.